royal2005/Geometry-Dash/README.md

 Build blocks by clicking the mouse where you want them.
 Each additional click cycles through block types: regular block, spike, double jump, imaginary block, start point, finish line.
 Customize your map until satisfied.

+## Geometry Dash Usage
+Open the Geometry Dash program.
+Avoid obstacles by pressing the spacebar.
+Win by reaching the finish line.